aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config` ConfigMap above as `/redis-master/redis.conf` inside the Pod.

-The following code sample shows what the YAML output should look like:
+The following code sample shows what the full YAML output should look like:

 {{% code_sample file="pods/config/redis-pod.yaml" %}}